srwhite59/AutoVectors.jl/README.md

 -3:10
 ```

+You can add and subtract AutoVectors (e.g. v+w, v-w), add or subtract a constant to all elements (v+a,v-a),
+and multiply by a constant, a*v or v*a, and v/a.
+Broadcasting (v .* w) mostly doesn't work, since the lengths are
+generally different, but there is a function pointmult(v,w) which does the same thing.
-AutoVectors have a variety of useful functions implemented, such as dot products and convolutions.
+A number of other useful functions are also implemented, such as dot products and convolutions.

 For full documentation, see [documentation](https://srwhite59.github.io/AutoVectors.jl/)